-Overview: The state of Utah has, and continues to invest millions of dollars into enhancing and restoring habitat for Sage-grouse through targeted removal of conifers.
+Overview: The State of Utah has invested, and continues to invest, millions of dollars into enhancing and restoring habitat for Sage-grouse through targeted removal of conifers.
 Recent peer-reviewed scientific research demonstrates that conifer removal is an important conservation practice for Sage-grouse.
-The study found that even a small percentage of encroachment by pinyon and juniper trees can lead Greater Sage-grouse to abandon an area that has provided suitable habitat.
-Since 2006, Utah has completed conservation projects on over 560,000 acres of Sage-grouse habitat through Utah's Watershed Restoration Initiative and its partners.
+The study found that even a small percentage of encroachment by pinyon and juniper trees can lead Greater Sage-grouse to abandon a nesting/brood-rearing area.
+Since 2006, Utah and its partners have completed conservation projects on more than 560,000 acres of Sage-grouse habitat through Utah's Watershed Restoration Initiative.
 This program leads the country in addressing habitat loss from conifer encroachment.

-Restoring Sage-Grouse Habitat Matters
+The Importance of Restoring Sage-Grouse Habitat

 Conifer encroachment, primarily of pinyon and juniper species, is an area of emphasis in conservation planning within the state of Utah and other Western states.
 There is a good reason why this is so important.
 Pinyon and juniper trees have expanded into hundreds of thousands of acres of Utah Sage-grouse habitat in the last 150 years.
-This is estimated to be an increase of 300-400% from pre-settlement landscapes (Tausch and Hood 2007).
+One estimate suggests this may be an increase of 300-400% from pre-settlement landscapes (Tausch and Hood 2007).

 Currently, there is sufficient habitat to support healthy Sage-grouse populations.
-However, the U.S. Fish and Wildlife Service has determined that one of the primary threats which may support a listing under the Endangered Species Act is habitat fragmentation and wildfire, both of which are largely impacted by conifer encroachment into suitable habitat.
-To ameliorate the threats posed by encroachment of conifers, the state of Utah has developed a comprehensive science-based strategy to remove conifers that are beginning to encroach into existing habitat.
-Utah's plans also have a more ambitious goal: to increase the amount of suitable habitat and the quality of those habitats within each of the state's Sage-Grouse Management Areas (SGMAs).
+However, the U.S. Fish and Wildlife Service has identified habitat fragmentation and wildfire as two of the primary threats that may support a listing of Sage-grouse under the Endangered Species Act.
+Conifer encroachment accelerates habitat fragmentation and increases the likelihood of catastrophic wildfires.
+To address these challenges, the state of Utah has developed a comprehensive science-based strategy to remove pinyon and juniper trees that are beginning to encroach into existing Sage-grouse habitat.
+Utah's plans also have a more ambitious goal: to increase the amount of suitable habitat and the quality of that habitat within each of the state's Sage-Grouse Management Areas (SGMAs).